complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/sociogram.md

 {: .good-practices}
 - Consider customizing the background image of the sociogram to orient participants to the activity or to add meaning to the layout variable (e.g. such as using quadrants).
 - Ensure that the prompts used on this Interface are edge creation prompts - questions about the relationships between alters.

 {: .no_toc}
 #### Don't

-{: .bad-practices}
-- Nodes positioned too close together may visually occlude one another or the edge between them.
-Caution participants not to place nodes directly on top of one another.

-## Narrative

-On the "Narrative" Interface, alter edges, group and individual attribute variables can be displayed to elicit qualitative data from the participant about their network.
-Configured presets can be toggled on and off to reveal colored convex hulls representing group variables, highlighted nodes representing attribute data, and different edge types in the network.
-No data is collected on this Interface.

-[image 4]

-{: .no_toc}
-#### Do

-{: .good-practices}
-- Utilize the freeze button to the left of the preset bar to hold annotations on the screen.
-You may wish to take a picture or record in some other way for your data collection.
-- Remember that in order for group variables to appear as convex hulls, two or more nodes must have this attribute.

-{: .no_toc}
-#### Don't